Vietnam.vn - Nền tảng quảng bá Việt Nam

 “The Electricity Law (amended) should be promulgated as soon as possible”

-At the Consultation Workshop for National Assembly Deputies and Experts on the Draft Law on Electricity (amended) organized by the People's Deputies Newspaper in coordination with the Ministry of Industry and Trade recently in Can Tho City, delegates and experts made many specific and accurate contributions to the Draft Law in many aspects; at the same time, they believed that the Law on Electricity (amended) should be promulgated as soon as possible, to meet the urgency in the development of the electricity industry, as well as the energy requirements for socio-economic development.
+At the recent Consultation Workshop for National Assembly Deputies and Experts on the Draft Law on Electricity (amended) organized by the People's Deputies Newspaper in coordination with the Ministry of Industry and Trade in Can Tho City, delegates and experts made many specific and accurate contributions to the Draft Law in many aspects; at the same time, they said that the Draft Law on Electricity (amended) should be promulgated as soon as possible to meet the urgency in the development of the electricity industry, as well as the energy requirements for socio-economic development.

 Mr. Phan Xuan Duong, independent energy consultant:

-Need to soon promulgate the Electricity Law (amended)
+It is necessary to soon promulgate the Electricity Law (amended).

 Mr. Phan Xuan Duong, independent energy consultant